-Small Rural Business: A small-scale business conducted on a rural lot by the owner-occupant, employing no more than four (4) persons.
+Small Rural Business: A small-scale business conducted on a rural lot by the owner-occupant, employing no more than four (4) persons, under conditions stipulated in Article IV, Section 8 of this Local Law.

 Structure: Anything constructed or erected, the use of which requires location on the ground or attachment to something having location on the ground.